-Culver is also putting his energy into his record label (and creative studio) Participant, which he runs along with filmmaker William Markarian-Martin.
-The label is where he’s been releasing his own material (including a compilation on tape format of his “Full musical archive 1999-2019″, and more recently releasing other artists’ music, like the phenomenal DRONE OPERATØR latest release.
+Culver also puts his energy into his record label (and creative studio) Participant, which he runs with filmmaker William Markarian-Martin.
+The label is where he’s been releasing his own material (including a compilation on tape format of his “Full musical archive 1999-2019″, and more recently, releasing other artists’ music, like the phenomenal DRONE OPERATØR latest release.

 About the mixtape, and especially when asked about the title, Culver shares that he travels to the English countryside often with his family:

 When I go there, I give my phone to someone, and they give it back to me when we arrive home.
-The mix is a reference to my brain finding it’s self again.
-When I’m in London, I’m not sure my brain is operating in a healthy way.
+The mix is a reference to my brain finding itself again.
+I’m not sure my brain is operating healthily when I’m in London.
 We all know it’s the new normal now with phones etc… But having a week or a few days with no screens or laptops is the most freeing thing ever.

 Even though there may be some more obvious references, for any reason, your more recent work keeps making me think of Mira Schendel’s (coming from a very different context but still…), where through philosophy, concrete poetry and semiotics of text (using different types of media) she explored a broader visual metaphor for human existence.
 Trying not to end up making a too “conceptual/wanky” question about it, thinking that the visual representation of language and communication (and the many layers of cultural signifiers) is quite central to your practice, what is it about it that attracts you to express your creativity?
 And how are these ideas conveyed in the different media you use (i.e. sculpture, installation, painting…)?